MS in Supply Chain and Operations Management

 - Minimum Semester Hours Required: 32 hours of graduate course work beyond the program prerequisites.
 No more than two 400-level courses may be used toward degree requirements.

-Course List Course Title Prerequisites One of the following, or the equivalent: Business Statistics II Statistics for Management Required Courses Data and Prescriptive Analytics Introduction to Operations Management Supply Chain Management Applied Supply Chain Strategy and Practice Electives Select 16 semester hours from the following list, with at least 12 hours of Supply Chain and Operations electives: Supply Chain and Operations Electives Enterprise Operations and Supply Chain Systems Supply Chain Management: Sourcing and Procurement Project Management Vendor Management Global Sourcing and Logistics Operations Management in the Service Sector Supply Chain Analytics and Decision Models Revenue Management Statistical Quality Control and Assurance Special Topics in Information and Decision Sciences Independent Study in Information and Decision Sciences Other Electives Select a maximum of 4 hours from related areas with the approval of the program director.
+Course List Code Title Hours Prerequisites One of the following, or the equivalent: Business Statistics II Statistics for Management Required Courses Data and Prescriptive Analytics Introduction to Operations Management Supply Chain Management Applied Supply Chain Strategy and Practice Electives Select 16 semester hours from the following list, with at least 12 hours of Supply Chain and Operations electives: Supply Chain and Operations Electives Enterprise Operations and Supply Chain Systems Supply Chain Management: Sourcing and Procurement Project Management Vendor Management Global Sourcing and Logistics Operations Management in the Service Sector Supply Chain Analytics and Decision Models Revenue Management Statistical Quality Control and Assurance Special Topics in Information and Decision Sciences Independent Study in Information and Decision Sciences Other Electives Select a maximum of 4 hours from related areas with the approval of the program director.
 Sample courses include: Management Accounting Optimization for Analytics Business Forecasting Using Time Series Methods Enterprise Risk Management Electronic Marketing Data Mining for Business Machine Learning and Statistical Methods for Business Analytics Time Series Econometrics Electives are to be selected with the approval of the director of graduate studies.
 Based on student background and interests, other supply chain and operations related courses may be taken with the advice and approval of the director of graduate studies.

 - Comprehensive Examination: None